 Chances are that you’re already using different recruiting tools throughout your hiring process.
 These include Applicant Tracking Systems, Candidate Relationship Management tools, programmatic job advertising software, pre-employment assessment tools, and others types of technology.

 Make a list of all the tools you’re using.
 When factoring in their costs, take into consideration the pricing models.
-Do you pay a monthly or annual fee?
+Do you pay a quarterly or annual fee?
 Do you pay per candidate?
 Or have you paid a one-off fee?

 Top Tip: Make sure your software integrates with your existing tools.
 For instance, the background check services you use to check your candidates’ criminal background, education, and previous employers should connect to your ATS or CRM to complete existing candidates’ profiles.